DynoW/pclp-vscode/README.md

-# Daniel's minimal PCLP VS Code configuration
+# minimal PCLP VS Code configuration

 **I've created this repo for easy setup of a PCLP environment in Visual Studio Code**